ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/export-view-audit-log-records.md

 - MOE150
 - MET150
 ms.assetid: 0d4d0f35-390b-4518-800e-0c7ec95e946c
-description: ""
+description: "After you export and download the results of an Office 365 audit log search to a CSV file, you can use the JSON transform feature in the Power Query Editor in Excel to split each property in the JSON object in the AuditData column into its own column.
+This can help you quickly locate the specific auditing data you're looking for."
 ---

 # Export, configure, and view audit log records

+After you search the Office 365 audit log and download the search results to a CSV file, the file contains a column named **AuditData**, which contains additional information about each event.
+The data in this column is formatted as a JSON object, which contains multiple properties that are configured as *property:value* pairs separated by commas.
+You can use the JSON transform feature in the Power Query Editor in Excel to split each property in the JSON object in the **AuditData** column into multiple columns so that each property has its own column.
+This lets you sort and filter on one or more of these properties, which can help you quickly locate the specific auditing data you're looking for.

 ## Step 1: Export audit log search results

-The first step is to search the audit log and then export the results to a comma separated value (CSV) file on your local computer.
+The first step is to search the audit log and then export the results in a comma-separated value (CSV) file to your local computer.

 1. Run an [audit log search](search-the-audit-log-in-security-and-compliance.md#search-the-audit-log) and revise the search criteria if necessary until you have the desired results.